NeilSWells/iolairPanelMeter_DC_V2/README.md

 # iolairPanelMeter_DC_V2

+The project has been developed in to a commercially available product
+# Completed AC and DC boards are availalbe at https://nordybits.com/

 This is an updated version of the iolairPanelMeter project.

-Completed AC and DC boards are availalbe at https://nordybits.com/

 ![IMG-9852](https://user-images.githubusercontent.com/24658072/206868530-d4637f50-6a49-4300-b112-2fa98e5db966.jpg)